-Remove the infill by following section "E4 Removing (and Replacing) the Infill & Burners" on page 27.
-Place the infill upside down with the hole for the pilot on the side closest to you; this is the back.
+Remove the infill by following section E4 on page 27.
+Place the infill upside down with the hole for the pilot on the side furthest from you; this is the back (for the KB1400, place the pilot on the side closest to you).
 Remove the retainers from the flat nested sheet.
 When reading the text on each retainer, fold ALL the retainer tabs 90° away from you.

 For some older infills, on the UNDERSIDE of the infill you may see numbers from 1 to 4.
 If the infill has numbers, then match the numbers on the infill with the numbers on the log retainers.

-For all other infills, the combination of letters and numbers provides an indication of the location: B-Back, F- Front, L-Left, R-Right.
+For all other infills, the combination of letters and numbers provides an indication of the location: B- Back, F- Front, L-Left, R-Right.
+The infill for the KB1400 Log installation is shown below as an example.